Why should your student consider studying at NMU?

 If you're just starting the information-gathering phase of the college search, or if you're further along in the process, you're in the right place.
 This site provides details about Northern Michigan University's academics, student life, cost and more.
 You can also request information if you'd like to receive information in the mail about your student's academic interests.

-If you're the parent of an admitted student - sign up for parent email updates.
+If you're the parent of an admitted student - sign up for parent email updates and review the detailed checklist of next steps for your student.

 Often the best way to feel sure about a college is to spend time walking around campus (even if it is virtually) and getting your questions answered by a live person.
 You can schedule an individualized in-person visit or a virtual visit at a time that is convenient for you.